FernandoCantu72/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 ### 4. (Analyze) A summary of analysis
 >•	R Studio was used to analyze the data by establishing a link between SQL server and R. <br>
->&nbsp;&nbsp;&nbsp;&nbsp; o	Queries were run to identify the bike preference of both casual riders and annual members and findings plotted in a pie chart. <br>
+>&nbsp;&nbsp;&nbsp;&nbsp; o	Queries were run to identify the bike preference of both casual riders and annual members and findings plotted in a pie chart. https://github.com/FernandoCantu72/Google-Data-Analytics-Cyclistic-Case-Study/blob/main/Rider_Preferences_SideBySide.html<br>
 >&nbsp;&nbsp;&nbsp;&nbsp; o	Queries were run to identify the different usage by rider type and by day of the week and the results plotted in a bar chart. <br>

 >•	MS SQL and Python were used to create a map. <br>